55 Biggest Career Mistakes of Your Life

 - Letting your ego guide your decisions

 - Not thinking big-picture

 - Complaining about problems instead of offering solutions

 - Failing to embrace change

-- Being intimidated by new technology
+- Letting new technology intimidate you

 - Not pushing yourself outside of your comfort zone

-- Not giving yourself time to re-charge
+- Failing to give yourself time to re-charge

 - Not standing up for what you’re worth